 WARNING: Don’t apply for the K-ETA through any other website than the official site.
 You’ll be charged a higher price and the site might not actually process your K-ETA application.

 If you want to know more about how to apply for the K-ETA, who needs to apply for it, or want any other information the Korea Electronic Travel Authorisation, then please keep on reading.
+Alternatively, read this guide to visiting Korea for more general Korean travel advice.

 2: Who Needs To Apply For The K-ETA?